W3Meyrick/scripts/update_artifactory.md

     # Collect replacements from the user
     for OLD_URL in "${URLS[@]}"; do
-        echo "Found URL: $OLD_URL"
+        echo "Found: $OLD_URL"
-        echo -n "Enter the updated URL (or leave blank to keep it unchanged): " read -r NEW_URL
+        echo -n "Enter the updated value (or leave blank to keep it unchanged): " read -r NEW_URL

         if [[ -n "$NEW_URL" ]]; then